 The security necessary is the safety of being able to voice out loud questions and possible consequences, personal, moral and relational.

 It means the radical freedom for those questions: an openness to be questioned and to question oneself and others.

 It requires also an openness to the insights others offer – and here I think it is immensely valuable when theological study is undertaken within an ecumenical context, where there is a respectful diversity.

 We have gained so much from the shift to ecumenicity in many theological schools – something we need more and more to maintain and develop.

 Living with questions, then, is the very lifeblood of faith and theological education in this time.
 I am very grateful for Lina Toth’s contribution.

-Frank Rees is a Baptist pastor in Melbourne, Australia, and an associate professor in the University of Divinity.
+A Baptist pastor in Melbourne, Australia, and an associate professor in the University of Divinity.